AIgen/df-posthoc-calibration/README.md

 ## Binary calibration
-Let ``base_probs`` be a 1-D numpy array of floats storing the predicted P(Y=1) values from a base model, and ``labels`` be a 1-D numpy array of 0s and 1s storing the true labels (both arrays should have matching length).
+The class `HB_binary` in `calibration.py` implements binary histogram binning.
+To use this class, first load or compute the following two objects:
+- `base_probs`: an `N` length vector (1D `numpy` array) of floating point numbers, storing the predicted scores for each of the `N` calibration points, using an arbitrary base model
+- `true_labels`: an `N` length vector (1D `numpy` array) of 0s and 1s, storing the true labels for each of the `N` calibration points

 A histogram binning wrapper can be learnt around the base model using **3 lines of code**:
 ```python
 from calibration import HB_binary
 hb = HB_binary(n_bins=15)
 hb.fit(base_probs, true_labels)
 ```
 That's it, histogram binning can now be used to make calibrated predictions.
-Let the base model probabilities on some new data be ``base_probs_test`` (a 1-D numpy vector of floats).
+Let the base model probabilities on some new data be `base_probs_test` (a 1D `numpy` vector of floats).
 Then
 ```python
 calibrated_probs_test = hb.predict_proba(base_probs_test)
 ```
-gives the calibrated probabilities (a 1-D numpy vector of floats).
+gives the calibrated probabilities (a 1D `numpy` vector of floats).

 ### Self-contained example with logistic regression
 The file `credit_default_example.ipynb` documents an illustrative example for learning and recalibrating a logistic regression classifier on the credit default dataset [4].
 For the full pipeline, the dataset is first split into three parts (training, calibration, and test).
 The salient lines of code (paraphrased) are: